Why You Should Always Touch Your Car Before Pumping Gas

 Another easy trick?
 Touch one of the thin metal strips that runs vertically on the left and right side of most gas dispensers before you fuel up.

-Now that you’ve mastered this simple way to avoid car fires, find out how to find the cheapest gas in your area.
+Now that you’ve mastered this simple way to avoid car fires, here’s how to find the cheapest gas station near you.